pablos123/environment/README.md

 I use the latest stable release of Debian headless.

-I need to run only this, in the end the installer will guide me to setup my environment with my user:
+I need to run only this as `root`.
+At the end the installer will tell me how to setup `pab` user.

 ```bash
 bash <(wget --quiet --output-document=- https://raw.githubusercontent.com/pablos123/environment/refs/heads/main/bin/post_install)